 All Matra models are proudly assembled in France.
 Although it has a sporty reputation as far as its automobile creations are concerned, you will find that Matra also offers commuter and city options.
 In brief, it offers a number of models for every known e-bike category at present.

-Presently, besides the I-Flow and I-Commute series, which represents its city and commuter models, it also has the I-Step, I-Speed, and I-Force series.
-These models belong in the hybrid commuter, road, and eMTB category respectively.
+Presently, besides the I-Flow and I-Commute series, which represent its city and commuter models, it also has the I-Step, I-Speed, and I-Force series.
+These models belong to the hybrid commuter, road, and eMTB categories respectively.

 Matra quality and features